Team Spirit translates into Big TV Ideas

 The whole thing started with a trailer that was no more than the visual depiction of an idea.
 When Michael von Würden, CEO of Snowman, first showed it to his Munich-based colleagues, it lit a spark right away.
 “What we saw was extremely romantic and very tasteful,” remembers Tina Wagner, who produced the show for ProSieben.
 “We were confident that if we could carry this strong emotion throughout the whole show, it would be a hit,” adds Daniel Rosemann, then Head of Entertainment, now General Manager of ProSieben.

 A well-oiled team worked on the launch.
 Tina Wagner previously successfully produced the Snowman show “Married at First Sight” for SAT.1.
-In his first months at ProSiebenSat.1, Daniel Rosemann had shared an office with Nina Etspüler, who is now Senior Vice President Development & Content Strategy at Red Arrow Entertainment.
+In his first months at ProSiebenSat.1, Daniel Rosemann had shared an office with Nina Etspüler, who is now Group Creative Director at Red Arrow Studios.
 “We have known each other forever and finish each other’s sentences,” she states.
 “The whole team was hugely excited about the project and really pulled together to make it happen.”

 Tina Wagner und Nina Etspüler